merely-useful/py-rse/index.md

 ...
 ```

-Version 2 lists a different file on each loop iteration.
+The second version lists a different file on each loop iteration.
 The value of the `datafile` variable is evaluated using `$datafile`,
 and then listed using `ls`.